remotion-dev/remotion/packages/docs/docs/getting-started.md

 ## Installation in existing projects

-If you already have a project you want to install Remotion in, don't use the instructions on this page.
-Instead, check out: [Installation in existing projects](/docs/brownfield)
+Want to install Remotion in an existing project?
+Go here instead: [Installation in existing projects](/docs/brownfield)